Reactive silicon dioxide

 About the initial structure

-The first step we need to perform here is to relax the structure with ReaxFF, which we are gonna do using molecular dynamics.
-To make sure that the system equilibrates nicely, let us track some changes over time.
+The first action we need to perform here is to relax the structure with ReaxFF, which we are gonna do using molecular dynamics.
+To make sure that the system equilibrates nicely, let us track some parameters over time.

-Create an input file called input.lammps in RelaxSilica/, and copy the following lines in it:
+Create an input file called input.lammps in RelaxSilica/, and copy the following lines into it:

 units real